wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 # API Leaks Remediation

-The **API Leaks** module of the Wallarm platform actively scans thousands of public repositories and sources to check for the leaks of API tokens.
+The **API Leaks** module of the Wallarm platform actively scans selected public repositories and sources to check for the leaks of API tokens.
 This article gives an overview of API Leaks: issues addressed by it, its purpose and main possibilities.

 The module can operate in two different modes: